Robbiesam, Adrian and Sebastian Chambers. Image: Lee Chambers.

 I then sold my Woollahra home (one of many dumb decisions in my life) and took off on a whim to go sailing and adventuring, based in Puerto Jose Banus, in Franco’s Spain.
 Crazy, but immensely rewarding.
 I returned to Australia, was headhunted by the remarkable Lang Hancock, and worked in the political scene in Perth with the legendary Sir Charles Court‘s WA Coalition Government.

-A change of tack and, for nine years, I was executive director of the PGA of Australia (WA), based at Perth’s superb Joondalup Country Club.
-For the past 18 years I’ve been involved with motorsport including an informative 10 years as general manager of the WA Sporting Car Club, custodians of Barbagallo Raceway – WA’s premier motor racing venue.
+A change of tack and, for nine years, I was executive director of the PGA of Australia (WA), based primarily at Perth’s superb Joondalup Country Club.
+For the past 20 years I’ve been involved with motorsport including an informative 10 years as general manager of the WA Sporting Car Club, custodians of Barbagallo Raceway – WA’s premier motor racing venue.
 I managed to have a couple of books published along the way.

 I am particularly honoured to have served for some years as a commissioner on the Australian Motor Racing Commission.
 The AMRC is the peak body for provision of advice to the Board of the Confederation of Australian Motor Sport regarding all matters related to the discipline of motor racing.

 I’ve been privileged to work with wonderfully talented people, some of whom are no longer with us.
-But I learned a great deal, and I shall never forget them.
+I’ve learned a great deal, and I shall never forget them.
 Before embarking on my online odyssey, I enjoyed five years as motor racing columnist with The West Australian – this great State’s major metropolitan newspaper.

-With best regards you all.
+Best regards to you all.